Ravi1141/Waqqly/README.md

 ## Installation Guide

+For cloud deployment: First of all, Go to your favorite cloud provider (e.g AWS).
+Make a server instance (e.g EC2) of linux - Linux is preffered choice.
+Now ssh into this server or connect through the online connect service.
+Install necessary updates of Linux and then proceed towards the setup steps.

 ### Manual Setup

 1. **Clone the Repository**: First, make sure you have Git installed on your system.
 Then, clone the repository using the following command: